near-mezze/lottery/mezzetech/README.md

 However we can be waaayyyy more efficient if we take all our imagined scenarios, and wrap them in Unit Tests.

-Switch to the `tests/unit/solution` branch of your repo.
-You should see all of the files in `_lottery/__tests__/` populated.
+You should see all of the files in `lottery/__tests__/` populated.
 Take a few moments to review the code.

 Seems pretty similar to the files in the `assembly/` directory.
 We have files for each main class we use.